pastor-methods/iigb-structure-spike/src/home/sectors/financial/financial technology/us/1 financial technology in Great Britain.md

 heroImage: heroImagePath
 fullVideo: fullVideoPath
 indexTemplate: subsector-page-us.html
-intro: The message goes here, no idea how long it will be but this example copy is 18 words.
+intro: The message goes here, no idea how long it will be but this example copy is 36 words.
+The message goes here, no idea how long it will be but this example copy is 36 words.
 pageTitle: Financial technology in Great Britain
 layout: content.html
 ---